civo/status/content/issues/2022-03-17-civo-com-inaccessible.md

 section: issue
 ---

+09:54 GMT

+We believe we have found the cause of the disruption and are working on fixing it.

+---

 09:50 GMT

 Access to the Civo API via CLI or other tools is disrupted too.
 Customer workloads (clusters, VMs) continue to operate as normal.